 I thought it was really well explained and although cutting apart the cake was a bit tricky, the pictures were VERY crucial to my success.
 One of the things that I love about this particular recipe is the detailed pictures that are provided throughout the entire process.
 As I have shared in the past, I am a visual learner so I depend on pictures to ensure that my process is going well.
 I like to compare my creation to the creator’s product to make sure that I’m at least on the right track!

-The second time I made this cake, it was almost exactly a year ago.
+The first time I made this cake, it was almost exactly a year ago.
 I made it for a friend’s birthday.
-Instead of using the individual cake suggestions, I poured the batter into 2 round cake pans and it worked just as well!
+Instead of using the individual cake design as the recipe suggests, I poured the batter into 2 round cake pans and it worked just as well!
 Here is what my cake looked like:

 At the time, I thought this cake was AMAZING!
 I remember being so proud of it!

 For this week’s cake, I drew inspiration from the cake I made a year ago as well as these images I found on Pinterest:

 After my cakes were cooled and cut, I filled and stacked them with cream cheese frosting and crushed pineapple. (pineapple is a MUST for me in carrot cake)

 Last time I used cream cheese frosting, it was too runny so the roses that I piped did not hold their shape.
 This time I added a bit extra icing sugar to make the frosting a bit more stiff.
 Then I melted my chocolate to create my carrots.
 I just free-handed a quick little scribble design that slightly resembled a carrot.
 After I added my final coat of icing, I chopped some walnuts and covered the sides of the cake in the nuts.

 Then I used a LVCC 822 tip to create the little dollops of frosting for my carrots to rest on.